emqx/blog/en/201912/introduction-to-mqtt5-protocol-shared-subscription.md

 ### Sharing strategy

 Although shared subscriptions allow subscribers to consume messages in a load-balanced manner, the MQTT protocol does not specify what load-balancing strategy the server should use.
-For reference, EMQ X provides four strategies  for users to choose: random, round_robin, sticky, and hash.
+For reference, EMQX provides four strategies  for users to choose: random, round_robin, sticky, and hash.

 - random: randomly select one in all shared subscription sessions to publish messages
 - round_robin: select in turn according to subscription order